lessthanoptimal/BoofCPP/readme.md

 It's worth mentioning that the reason Java was used as the language for BoofCV is because Java projects are easier to write and maintain as they get larger, plus the development tools are better.

+# Known Issues

+For the most part everything should "just work", but if there are any known issues they will be listed here.

+## IntelliJ

+IntelliJ doesn't like projects which mix together the Java and Android plugin.
+It's recommended that you go into settings.gradle and comment out ```include 'boofcpp-android'```.
+If you don't do that it might appear to be work but will have erratic behavior.